safifarooqui/Assignment-4.1/README.md

 # Assignment-4.1

-Create an angular based front end to your Unit 3 hw which allows you to add/update/delete Players as well as allows you to perform the 5 queries you created.
+Follow the tutorial at: https://angular.io/start to get a working Angular app and introduce you to the technology.
+Submit a link to GitHub with your working tutorial code along with the self assessment.